ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 05 Spicebush Swallowtail Papilio troilus Linnaeus, 1758

-Of the three resident swallowtails in Massachusetts, the Spicebush is our second most common, and perhaps the most beautiful.
-The species was described quite early, by Linneaus, from a specimen procured by Peter Kalm during his 1748-1751 travels through the Mid-Atlantic States.
+Of the four swallowtails resident in Massachusetts, the Spicebush is the second most common, and perhaps the most beautiful.
+The species was described quite early, by Linneaus, from a specimen procured by Peter Kalm during his 1748-1751 travels through the mid-Atlantic states.
 Scudder called it the green-clouded Swallowtail, and in the 1880s found it to be “not an uncommon species in the three southern [New England] states, even in Berkshire County, Massachusetts.”
 It was usually found “in damp open woods and about marshy thickets;” in northern yards the first brood was attracted to lilac and laurel blossoms (Scudder 1889: 1321).